beverlyguillermo/rails_tutorial/_installation/win8.md

 **Once the installer is finished:**

-1. Click on Start
+1. Swipe right and click on Start Menu

-2. Click All Programs
+2. In the Start Menu, click or tap on All Apps (mouse over on the bottom left hand corner until your see the down arrow) or swipe up.

 3. Scroll down to Ruby 2.3.1-p112